zzstoatzz/apple-music/README.md

 see `tests/test_client.py` for more examples

 ## TODO
-- write functionality (i.e. create)
+- write functionality (i.e. create playlists and add songs to playlists)